brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 Warlocks have good defensive features as well.
 They’re able to wear light armor, which basically eliminates the need for the Mage Armor spell (although they have a feature to cast it for free).
 They have a d8 hit die rather than the Wizard’s d6, so they’ll usually have more hit points.
 If you take the Hexblade subclass, you get many more defensive options like medium armor and shields.
 They don’t get access to the Shield spell (and probably shouldn’t cast it anyway, with so few spell slots), but their defensive options are considerable.

-Where Warlocks really shine as summoners, though, is in their class features.
+Where Warlocks shine as summoners, though, is in their class features.
 Warlocks get to pick a Pact Boon at level 2 that gives them an additional feature, and Pact of the Chain gives them a little summoned sidekick that can add some significant damage early on.
 Warlocks can also gain features as they level up that make these summoned creatures stronger, keeping them relevant as you get stronger.
 So if you want a dedicated summoned creature, Warlocks are amazing for that.

-The Fathomless subclass also allows you to summon a giant tentacle that basically acts like a pet and helps you in combat.
+The Fathomless subclass also allows you to summon a giant tentacle that acts like a pet and helps you in combat.
 While this ties in with the creepy nautical theme of the Fathomless Warlock, it can easily be reflavored into another kind of summon.
 The Fathomless subclass is often underrated and can make a great summoner.

 Spell options: 4